ivogeorg/ce-learning-progression-002-bouncing-sprites/learning-progression-with-la-schema.md

 #### 2. Apply
 [[toc](#table-of-contents)]

-1. `[<lernact-prac>]`**TODO:** trailing case for comma-delimited _strings_: declaring the loop variable before the loop, so it can be used after the loop
-2. `[<lernact-prac>]`**TODO:** declaring the loop variable before the loop, so it can be used as a diagnostic about how the loop terminated (terminal expression or `break`)...
-3. `[<lernact-prac>]`**TODO:** a number of custom functions with a piece of data passed as argument and re-assigned to return value... (nested function calls)... the `Point` "class" without classes...
+1. `[<lernact-prac>]`If you needed to print out (aka show) a bunch of strings, one after the other, with commas between all of them, but without a trailing comma (that is, like `I, cannot, believe, my, eyes`), how would you do it?
+You have the array `["I", "cannot", "believe", "my", "eyes"]`.
+Use a `for` loop to print the show the strings. _Hint: There are two ways to do it:_
+   1. _One with a check (that is, condition) on the loop variable which is used as the array index.
+This one is expensive, as the check has to be performed for each value of the loop variable, and for a large array that is considerable overhead._
+   2. _One with a clever initialization of the loop variable.
+This one is much cheaper computationally, but it does have a line of redundant code._
+2. `[<lernact-prac>]`Using the technique from program 8.2.1.2, write a program which:
+   1. Runs a `for` loop.
+It doesn't have to do anything, but it's up to you.
+   2. In the `for` loop, there is a conditional `break`, based on a random Boolean (remember the function).
+   3. After the loop terminates, it reports how many iterations were made and whether it terminated naturally or was broken out of. _Hint: How would the number of iterations tell you which one was which termination?_
+3. `[<lernact-prac>]`**[Optional challenge, max 3 extra step points]** In this exercise, we'll motivate _classes_, the topic of the next three steps, so, please follow the instructions and _do not use the built-in methods of arrays_.
+You have an array of numbers `[5, 9, 17]`.
+Write:
+   1. A function that returns the length of the array. _Hint: Take a look at what MakeCode does when you try to get an element of the array past the last element, and consider using the function `isNan()`.
+   2. A function which appends (that is, adds at the end, aka `push`) an element. _Hint: You will need to copy the values of this array to a larger array._
+   3. A function which removes an element from the end (aka `pop`). _Hint: You will need to copy the values of this array to a smaller array._
+   4. Using these functions, arrive at the array `[5, 9, 16, 19, 30]` and print the numbers one after the other.

 #### 3. Present
 [[toc](#table-of-contents)]

 In the [programs](programs) directory:

-1. Add your program from 8.2.1 with filename `microbit-program-8-2-1.js`.
+1. Add your program from 8.2.1.1 with filename `microbit-program-8-2-1-1.js`.
+2. Add your program from 8.2.1.2 with filename `microbit-program-8-2-1-2.js`.
-2. Add your program from 8.2.2 with filename `microbit-program-8-2-2.js`.
+3. Add your program from 8.2.2 with filename `microbit-program-8-2-2.js`.
-3. Add your program from 8.2.3 with filename `microbit-program-8-2-3.js`.
+4. Add your program from 8.2.3 with filename `microbit-program-8-2-3.js`.

 In the [Lab Notebook](README.md):

-1. Link to your program from 8.2.1.
+1. Link to your program from 8.2.1.1.
-2. Link to a demo video for your program from 8.2.1.
+2. Link to a demo video for your program from 8.2.1.1.
+3. Link to your program from 8.2.1.2.
+4. Link to a demo video for your program from 8.2.1.2.
-3. Link to your program from 8.2.2.
+5. Link to your program from 8.2.2.
-4. Link to a demo video for your program from 8.2.2.
+6. Link to a demo video for your program from 8.2.2.
-5. Link to your program from 8.2.3.
+7. Link to your program from 8.2.3.
-6. Link to a demo video for your program from 8.2.3.
+8. Link to a demo video for your program from 8.2.3.

 ### Step 9: Encapsulating data and functions into classes